Kirovez/nanoTRF/README.md

 ```
 **We recommended create a folder and running the pipeline in the previously established directory**

-Before you start, you need to make sure that all program and packages specified below is already installed on your computer.
-For running nanoTRF  you will need to specify the path of the program through special flags:
+Before you start, you need to ensure that all programs and packages specified below are already installed on your computer.
+For running nanoTRF, you will need to select the path of the program through special flags:

 - blastn and makeblastdb programs.
-The paths to these programs can be set via **-b** and **-mb** flags, respectively
+Users can set the paths to these programs via **-b** and **-mb** flags, respectively
 - TideHunter program.
 It is recommended to download the [latest release of TideHunter](https://github.com/yangao07/TideHunter/releases).
-The paths to these programs can be set via **-pTH** flags
+Users can set the paths to these programs via **-pTH** flags
 - Canu program.
 The latest release [can be download here](http://github.com/marbl/canu/releases).
 The paths to these programs can be set via **-cu** flags
 - java
 - python >= v3.6
-- python packages to be installed: biopython, networkx.
-To install these packages run the following command
+- Python packages to be installed: biopython, networkx.
+To install these packages, run the following command
 ```
  pip install matplotlib biopython networkx python-louvain
 ```